GIS and Georeferencing, Nov 2013

 The workshops highlighted the clear need for increased awareness regarding invasive species in UK waters, particularly in light of the new regulations for notifying invasive non-native species in the recent Wildlife and Natural Environment Scotland (WANE) Act 2011.
 SAMS will be hosting a 2-day course in this subject in October 2012 for people wanting more in-depth identification knowledge.
 We're also happy to discuss tailoring the half-day course to specific industries.
 If you think your business would benefit from this course, please contact Dr Liz Cook

-Introduction to Ecosystem Modelling using Ecopath and Ecosim - February 2012
+Introduction to Ecosystem Modelling using Ecopath and Ecosim, Feb 2012

-Introduction to molecular methods for algal research - September 2011
+Introduction to molecular methods for algal research, Sep 2011

 Delegates from DARDNI (Fisheries Inspectorate Northern Ireland) and AEPM Ltd. recently attended a course on Marine Aliens.
 Delegates learned about how to identify the most common invasive species in UK waters, including the highly invasive Carpet Sea Squirt Didemnum vexillum and what to do if you think you've found one of these species.
 There is a clear need for improved education on marine aliens in Scottish and European marine industries and agencies.
 In response SAMS will be developing a half-day course which can be delivered at various sites around Scotland to enable this CPD training to a wider audience.